miner/nocore/README.md

 All NoCore projects have a group ID to help avoid project name clashes.
 The default GROUP is the USER.
 You can override the default with the keyword argument `:group GROUP`.
-The GROUP is used only for the Group-ID in the `defproject` name, and does not affect the main namespace.
+The GROUP is used only for the Group-ID in the `defproject` name.
+As mentioned above, you can also specify the GROUP/NAME as the project name, which defines assigns the GROUP and the main namespace at the same time.

 If you own a domain, the Java-style reverse domain name (such as "com.example") is the best choice for a GROUP.
 In my humble opinion, a Github user name makes a reasonably unique GROUP so that is the default.
 I contend that it's a better choice than duplicating the project's NAME as its group-id.

 ## Usage